parimalp/compute_acceleration_using_Vitis/README.md

 # Expectation: xilinx_u250_xdma_201830_2
 ```

 XRT and Platforms are pre-installed.
 Platform is installed in the environment `$PLATFORM_REPO_PATHS` points to.
 Default location would be `/opt/xilinx/platforms`.
-The lab files are referring to this environment variable to find the corresponding platforms.
+The tutorial files are referring to this environment variable to find the corresponding platforms.

 OpenCV 4.1.1 is installed on host because Section 4 requires OpenCV to be installed on host.

 Note: If you open new shells, these environment initializations needs to be done again in that shell.

-### Section 1c: Get Lab Contents
+### Section 1c: Get Tutorial Contents

 Lab contents are located in directory `/home/ubuntu/Labs/Vitis/introduction`.
 Please copy it to your home directory for further labs.